prashant1507/playwright-behave-allure-ai-framework/README.md

 ### How It Works

-1. **Automatic Detection**: When a selector fails (throws exception), the system automatically triggers AI healing
+1. **Automatic Detection**: When a selector fails (throws an exception), the system automatically triggers AI healing
 2. **Context Capture**: Captures current page screenshot and HTML content
 3. **AI Analysis**: Uses Ollama (`devstral:24b` model) to analyze the page and suggest new selectors
 4. **Validation**: Validates AI-suggested selectors before using them